 The inn has over forty guest rooms that include free WiFi, flat-screen televisions, and coffee-makers.
 Plus bedding makes your stay comfortable, as does the living area set apart by a loft.

 A breakfast buffet is included in your stay, which features fresh coffee, pastries, cereals, and bread.
-An evening wine and cheese reception introduce you to your fellow guests or warm cookies and milk at bedtime if that’s more your speed.
+An evening wine and cheese reception introduces you to your fellow guests or warm cookies and milk at bedtime if that’s more your speed.

 Additional amenities of the inn include event spaces, free onsite parking, and a fitness center.
 Best of all, the Historic Brookstown Inn is located a short walk from Old Salem Museums & Gardens and downtown Winston-Salem.
 The visitor’s center is located just across the courtyard for when you need suggestions on what to see in town or maps.